Zubair-OP/Zubair-OP/README.md

 ## What I’ve Learned So Far ✅

-- JavaScript, HTML, CSS, TailwindCSS, ReactJS
+- JavaScript, HTML, CSS, TailwindCSS, ReactJS  and NextJs
 - Basic algorithms and problem-solving
 - Concepts of AI and VIBE CODING

 ## What I’m Working On 🚀

 - Advanced web development frameworks
-- Strengthening my DSA logic
 - Building AI-powered web projects
+- Backend

 ## My Goal 🎯

-To combine AI with web development and create impactful projects that can help users and inspire others to solve real-world Problems
+To combine AI with web development and create impactful projects that can help users and inspire others to solve real-world Problems.
-.

----

-Thanks for visiting my profile!
-Feel free to connect.